PawelDabrowski83/genAlgo/README.md

 ## Stage 7
 <p>Continue working on GenePool, improve tests for Mutator and Evaluator dependencies and make first implementation of GenePool.</p>

+## Stage 8
+<p>Continue working on GenePool, improve tests for Mutator and Evaluator to use ArgumentCaptor.
+BitwiseUtils exception refactor. </p>

 ## Code Structure
 ### Gene
 ```